mjgaylord/branch-event-uploader/README.md

 Test by running `serverless --help`

-Run `sls config credentials --provider aws --key {key} --secret {secret}` to complete your setup.

-Note: After ran the above to setup the right credentials,just run npm run deploy and willl automatically configure your services.
-No need for extra setup on AWS
+Run `npm run setup` to configure your serverless environment (note you may need to add your AWS Access Key ID and Secret to the package.json setup script)

+Create the template files bucket:
+Run `npm run s3:create:bucket`

 # Deployment

-Run `sls deploy --verbose`
+Run `npm run deploy --verbose`

 # Testing